uqwhua/CLER/README.md

 # Blocker and Matcher Can Mutually Benefit: A Co-Learning Framework for Low-Resource Entity Resolution

 This is the source code of CLER.
-CLER is an end-to-end iterative Co-learning framework for ER, aimed at jointly training the blocker and the matcher by leveraging their cooperative relationship.
+CLER is an end-to-end iterative Co-Learning framework for ER, aimed at jointly training the blocker and the matcher by leveraging their cooperative relationship.

-Our paper is submitted to VLDB 2024.
+Our paper has been accepted by VLDB 2024.

 ![Image text](https://github.com/wusw14/CLER/blob/master/figs/CLER.png)
 Figure (a) Illustration of the Co-learning between the blocker and the matcher in terms of information breadth and prediction accuracy. (b) The overview of our CLER framework in one training iteration, containing three steps (1) Data Annotation (2) Pseudo-labeling (3) Training.